 Here’s the problem: Traditional general liability and property policies typically provide little to no coverage for cyber incidents, leaving significant gaps for digital risks.
-When ransomware locks your systems or hackers steal customer data, traditional business insurance leaves you completely exposed.
+When ransomware locks your systems or hackers steal customer data, traditional business insurance may not provide coverage for many cyber-related losses.

 Cyber insurance fills this critical gap.
 This guide explains what cyber insurance is, what it covers, why modern businesses need it, and how to choose the right policy before disaster strikes.